james-jw/xq-promise/README.md

 Implements [RecursiveTask][3] and performs the forking process leveraging a fixed [ForkJoinPool][2]

 The pool size is deteremined by default by the number of CPU cores.
 See the Advanced section for overriding this.

+## Unit Tests
+Clone the repo and run ``basex -t`` within the repo's directory to run the unit tests.

 ### Shout Out!
 If you like what you see here please star the repo and follow me on [github][7] or [linkedIn][6]